 As a homeowner, you have likely wondered about some basic roofing maintenance fundamentals and what to do to best prepare yourself for any roofing project in general.
 One general question homeowners ask when it comes to roofing projects is what, if any, is the ideal temperature for performing roofing maintenance or a roof installation?

 Since the temperature directly impacts how well roofing materials like asphalt and fiberglass shingles work, it is imperative to plan strategically when going about a roofing project.
-With that being said, let’s take a closer look into how and why the temperature can affect the overall quality of the roofing job itself.
+With that being said, let’s take a closer look into how and why the roofing temperature can affect the overall quality of the roofing job.

 - Apply a conservative amount of adhesive to the back of the shingles to help them stay in place and protect them from high winds, and firmly adhere the shingles to the roof’s surface.

-- High humidity levels can make it nearly impossible to get the shingles to adhere properly to the roof, and if shingles are not installed properly, they can easily be torn off by a gust of wind.
+- High humidity levels can make it nearly impossible to get the shingles to adhere correctly to the roof, and if shingles are not installed properly, they can easily be torn off by a gust of wind.

-- Make sure to perform the job outside of the peak heat hours during the summer, which are from noon until 4 pm.
+- Make sure to perform the job outside the peak heat hours during the summer, which are from noon until 4 pm.

 What is the best temperature for installing a roof?

 Professional roofing contractors generally agree that while roofing projects can be done at any temperature, most experts advise against roofing when the temperature drops below 40 degrees or climbs to higher than 85 degrees.
 So now you may be asking yourself, what are the reasons why the temperature strongly influences how a roofing project turns out?
 The short answer to this is that the properties of roofing materials make them susceptible to physical changes during installation and repair if the surrounding temperature is too hot or too cold.